 Lynchburg is one of 65 colleges and universities in the Bonner Program Network.
 The University’s goal is to develop students with strong character, balanced perspectives and prepare them for effective leadership.

 The Bonner Program is a part of our Hornet community and it includes a group of dedicated students who work with city agencies and organizations.
 Students are supported by a professional staff and student leadership team.

 Program components include:

 - Summer orientation before the school year begins: Incoming Bonner Leaders should register for the June 24 SOAR session and plan to stay on campus for Bonner Orientation June 24-26.
 Additional details will be provided upon acceptance into the program.

 - 300 hours of community service per academic year with an average of eight-10 hours per week.

-- Participation in weekly training and reflection activities.
+- Weekly training and reflection activities.

 - Leadership development through student-designed and coordinated projects.

 - Networking events such as regional and national conferences.